 The Martin Busch Hütte can be reached from the south as well, but that takes much longer.
-Starting at the the Vernagt Stausee (1690m) in Italy, hike up 1300m along a clear trail to the Similaun Hütte (3017m).
+Starting at the Vernagt Stausee (1690m) in Italy, hike up 1300m along a clear trail to the Similaun Hütte (3017m).
 This is the strenuous part.
 After that it's an easy 500m descent down the Niedertal valley to the northeast to reach the Martin Busch Hütte.
 Part of the trail is on the edge of the glacier (the Niederjochferner), but it's pretty flat and there are no crevasses near the trail, so no special gear is needed.
 And soon, when the glacier has receded just a little bit more, the trail no longer needs to go over it at all.

 The route between the Similaun Hütte and Vent is part of a very long distance hiking trail, Via Alpina stage B32.
 The hut can be crowded.

 Normal routeFrom the Martin Busch Hütte (2501m), a clearly marked trail to the northwest leads to the summit (2½ hours).

 At first the trail ascends steep grassy slopes, until it levels off around 2900m.
 There are a couple of small lakes in this area, the largest one being the Brizzi See, formerly known as the Samoar See (See is German for lake).
 This is a great spot for a picnic.